Civil Protection Orders Lawyer Vancouver

 Domestic Violence Protection Order

 A court order issued on behalf of a petitioner who successfully proves to the court that he or she is a victim of domestic violence, as defined by Washington law.
 Domestic violence” means: (a) Physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury or assault, between family or household members; (b) sexual assault of one family or household member by another; or (c) stalking as defined in RCW 9A.46.110 of one family or household member by another family or household member.

 A civil order that protects a victim of nonconsensual sexual contact by issuing an order that prohibits the respondent from having contact with the victim.
 This order can be put in place regardless of whether or not a prosecuting agency decides to take on a criminal prosecution of the matter.
 The burden of proof is on the petitioner to prove by a preponderance to establish the need for the sexual assault protection order, versus beyond a reasonable doubt, which is the burden of proof required to establish a criminal conviction.

 The Law Office of Nicholas Wood understands what it takes to prevail and defend all of these protection order matters.
-Let our years of experience guide you in these difficult and sometimes very complicated matters.
+Let our years of experienced Civil Protection Orders Lawyer Vancouver guide you in these difficult and sometimes very complicated matters.

 Comments are closed.